Updated July 31, 2023

 - Basic Salary – A major component of the gross salary which you get.

 - HRA(House Rent Allowance) – Consider the house rent of any employee & reduce the tax of an individual.

-- Leave Travel Allowance – This component covers the travel cost of an employee & help in tax exemption.
+- Leave Travel Allowance – This component covers the travel cost of an employee & helps with tax exemption.

 - Conveyance Allowance – This component is used to facilitate an employee to travel from home to work & back.

 - Retirals – Also known as superannuation, which covers an employee pension plan for post-retirement.

 - Bonus – Gifts or performance allowance which covers gross salary.

 Others like Medical Allowance, Provident Fund(PF), etc.

 Gross Salary Formula Calculation

-Net Salary is the amount of the employee’s salary after deducting tax provident fund and other such deductions from the gross salary, which is generally known as Take home salary.
+Net Salary is the amount of the employee’s salary after deducting tax provident fund and other such deductions from the gross salary, generally known as Take home salary.
 However, the net salary is lower than the gross salary.
 In certain circumstances.
-It can be equal to the gross salary when the income tax is negligible, and the salary of the employee falls below the government tax slab.
+It can be equal to the gross salary when the income tax is negligible and the employee’s salary falls below the government tax slab.

 Net Salary Formula Calculation